 It is bad enough to be hurt, but to be forced to fight for what you need can take an even greater toll.
 The Law Office of Charles L. Powell PLLC is ready to help.
-Attorney Powell has extensive litigation experience and knows the workers’ compensation laws of Vermont.
+I have extensive litigation experience and know the workers’ compensation laws of Vermont.

 Start exploring your options today.
-Use our online form to request a free case evaluation now.
+Use the online contact form to request a free case evaluation now.